 Eyebrow Glue Removal

-After you’ve glued down your brows and beat your face to the makeup gods — it’s time to take it off at the end of the day.
-If you are using Pros-Aide, Spickard suggests to use their remover to restore your brows.
+After you’ve glued down your brows and rocked your stunning new brows all day long, it’s time to take everything off at the end of the day.
+If you are using Pros-Aide, Spickard suggests using the brand’s remover to restore your brows to their natural state.
 “For a glue stick, you can soak off the glue by massaging baby oil or an oil-based makeup remover into your brows with hot water,” he adds.